 Whole mackerel - fresh as possible -preferably within a few hours of being caught.

-Barbeque - preferably use lumpwood charcoal from a sustainable source or a gas barbeque.
+Barbecue - preferably use lumpwood charcoal from a sustainable source or a gas barbecue.

 Similar Recipesup down

 How to cook a crab